OVERVIEW

 DIVISION OF BIOSAFETY AND BIOSECURITY

-The Division of Biosafety and Biosecurity (DBB) performs a transversal function at the NICD and consists of a dedicated team of biocontainment engineering and biorisk management specialists responsible for the oversight and advancement of institutional biorisk management requirements.
-The DBB oversees the daily operation, maintenance, upgrading, certification and development of the institute’s BSL3 and BSL4 facilities.
-The Division boasts of a highly skilled and dedicated team of biocontainment engineers and artisans, biorisk management specialists and administrative support.
+The Division of Biosafety and Biosecurity (DBB) performs a transversal function at the NICD and is comprised of a multidisciplinary team of biocontainment engineering and BioRisk management specialists.
+The Division is responsible for the oversight and advancement of institutional BioRisk management systems and infrastructure.

 OBJECTIVES